 Supervision and mentoring

-A Thesis Advisory Committee (TAC) complements the day-to-day supervision of the PhD research project by the leading group leader.
-The main purpose of the TAC is to monitor, guide, and evaluate the progress throughout the research project of the doctoral candidate.
-It also aims at supporting the PhD candidate in terms of personal development, as for e.g. assisting him/her with career planning and networking.
+A Thesis Advisory Committee (TAC) complements the day-to-day supervision of the PhD research project by the leading scientist.
+The main purpose of the TAC is to monitor, guide, and evaluate the progress throughout the research project of the doctoral researcher.
+It also aims at supporting the PhD researcher in terms of personal development, as for e.g. assisting him/her with career planning and networking.

-The first meeting of the TAC should take place within 6 months after joining the research school and in the sequence of the 1st PhD seminar presented by the doctoral candidate.
-In this 1st meeting, the TAC discusses the scope of the project, the detailed work plan, feasibility, associated risks and alternatives based on a work plan written by the doctoral candidate and his/her presentation at the PhD seminar.
+The first meeting of the TAC should take place within 6 months after joining the research school and in the sequence of the 1st PhD seminar presented by the doctoral researcher.
+In this 1st meeting, the TAC discusses the scope of the project, the detailed work plan, feasibility, associated risks and alternatives based on a work plan written by the doctoral researcher and his/her presentation at the PhD seminar.
 It is also advisable to sign the supervision agreement by all involved parties at this occasion.
-A copy of the written work plan, as well as a summary of the outcome of each TAC meeting, are to be submitted to the school coordinator by the student.
-Follow-up meetings to discuss progresses are to be organized by the PhD candidate, and should take place every year.
+A copy of the written work plan, as well as a summary of the outcome of each TAC meeting, are to be submitted to the school coordinator by the PhD researcher.
+Follow-up meetings to discuss the main issues of the project have to be organized by the PhD researcher, and should take place every year.